zunaed-farabe/missing-encounters-analysis/README.md

 # Operator Case Study – Data Analyst Challenge

 ## 📌 Overview
-This project addresses the **RCM Data Analyst Challenge: Closed Encounters Analysis**.
+This project addresses the **Missing Encounters Analysis Challange**.
 It involves comparing two datasets:
 1. **Client’s EHR Closed Encounters** – A list of closed encounters recorded in the electronic health records (EHR).
 2. **Imported Closed Encounters** – A list of encounters that were successfully imported into the Normandy system.